domvwt/msc-thesis/thesis/thesis.md

 The GNN architecture search spaces for this study are simple compared to the realm of possible model architectures.
 Investigating developments such as Jumping Knowledge layers [@xuRepresentationLearningGraphs2018] and the prospect of using different aggregation functions for each edge type may reveal further improvements in model performance, or the possibility of training equally performant models with fewer parameters.

 It is also possible to restate the task in this study as one of edge classification.
 The motivation for framing the problem as one of node classification is primarily to facilitate comparison with traditional ML benchmark models, which require a relational tabular data structure rather than an adjacency matrix. @duanAANEAnomalyAware2020 proposes Anomaly Aware Network Embedding (AANE) and demonstrates performance on real-world datasets.
 If successful on the anomalous business ownership detection task, the results would be useful for fraud detection, as the model should be able to identify anomalous edges, rather than identifying entire nodes as anomalous.

+> Add note on learnable and exotic aggregation functions, lstm, powermean, softmax, etc.
+> @liDeeperGCNAllYou2020

+> Batching the dataset would allow for use of learanble aggregation functions and attention mechanisms

 ### Datasets and Simulation Strategies